-The prescribed penalties in the EU are very high, have there already been cases in which they have been enforced?
+The prescribed penalties in the EU are very high.
+Are there cases in which they are already being enforced?

 It is the job of the independent data protection authorities of the Member States to monitor and enforce the GDPR.
 They must judge each alleged breach of the rules on its own merits, and according to 11 different factors set out in the regulation.
 These include the seriousness/ duration of the violation, the number of data subjects affected and level of damage suffered, any actions taken to mitigate the damage and the extent to which the organisation in breach of the rules has co-operated with the supervisory authority.
 Since the regulation only started to apply earlier this year, it is still too early to expect very prominent cases of sanctions.
 Many of the authorities tell us that they have certainly seen an increase in the number of suspected cases of data protection breaches reported to them since the new rules started to apply.